 While here in Australia we have some issues with keeping animals eating our food, in other countries they also want to eat us, as we quite found out when camping in the US a number of years ago.
 Specifically, Mt Whitney comes to mind!

 So, whether you are worried about ducks or bears getting into your food, here are some tips for keeping keep animals at bay:

 - Thoroughly clean any items of food smells, scraps and remains

 - Remove all food related rubbish and waste to the designated waste bins regularly, and particularly each evening

 - Cook at a distance from your tent and sleeping area

 - Store your food and other scented items such as toileltries away from your tent and sleeping area, especially if there is a risk to your personal safety.

-We hope we have given you lots of ideas on setting up a cost effective but functional camp kitchen.
-For lots more camping tips and advice, check out our Blog.
+We hope we have given you lots of camp kitchen setup ideas.
+For lots more tips and advice, check out our Blog.

 DO YOU WANT TO KEEP READING?

 Our members only area, The Campus, is absolutely packed with all you need to know about establishing a great camp kitchen that doesn't take up the whole car boot.